-According to California laws, all personal injury claims, including a motorcycle rider claim, should be filed within two years to the date of your injury.
+According to California laws, all personal injury claims, including a motorcycle rider claim, should be filed within two years from the date of your injury.
 If you were unaware that you sustained injuries for a time, then you must file within a year of the date when you became aware of your injuries.

 Do Orange County motorcyclists need a lawyer?

-If you’re in a motorcycle accident but only suffered minor injuries, that don’t have any major financial or health implications, then you may not need the services of an attorney.
+If you’re in a motorcycle accident but only suffered minor injuries that don’t have any major financial or health implications, then you may not need the services of an attorney.
 However, if you’ve suffered any injuries and have incurred any hospital bills, then you could benefit from a free consultation.

-Legal consultations are often free and if you find an attorney that will work your case on a contingency basis, then you may not be responsible for paying anything until your case is settled or has a verdict.
+Legal consultations are often free, and if you find an attorney that will work your case on a contingency basis, then you may not be responsible for paying anything until your case is settled or has a verdict.

 If you are in an accident that you did not cause, then your insurance rates will not go up.
 Insurance premiums increase when the policyholder has indicated that they are a higher risk, which means that they acted in a negligent or reckless manner leading up to a crash.
 There is, however, the possibility that your insurance may increase if you are partially responsible through comparative fault.
 Through California’s comparative fault laws, you will be able to seek compensation for the percent of an accident that you are not responsible for, meaning that your total compensation will simply be reduced by the percent of fault that you accept.